Boost Your Brain with Mind Lab Pro

 Only visual and auditory information go directly to the brain.
 As a result, during paralysis, people cannot move or feel parts of the body lower than the neck, but normally they see and hear.
 The spinal cord receives stimuli from the body which then travels to the midbrain and finally reaches the surface of the brain.

 The human brain is divided into two parts: the right and the left.
 The right half is in charge of the visual stimuli so it collects all the information coming from the visual receptors.
 The left half of the brain analyzes that information and names it.

 As a result, by using the right half of the brain, we recognize objects, while using the left half of the brain helps us name those things that we had already identified with the right half.

-Parts of the brain and brain anatomy
+the brain and brain anatomy

 1. The cerebellum

 It is located in the back of the cranial cave (1).
 The gray mass is located on the surface, while the white mass is located in the interior.